-18.6 Implications of Bode's Integral
+12.6 Implications of Bode's Integral

-$$angle(H) = -\frac{n}{\pi} \int{-\infty}^{\infty} ln(coth(|\nu|/2))d\nu = -\frac{n\pi}{2}.$$ (207)
+$$\angle H = -\frac{n}{\pi} \int{-\infty}^{\infty} \log(\coth(|\nu|/2)) d\nu = -\frac{n\pi}{2}.$$

-This integral is trivial to look up or compute.
-Each pole at the origin clearly induces 90° of phase loss.
+This integral is easy to look up or compute.
+Each pole at the origin induces 90° of phase loss.
 In the general case, each pole not at the origin induces 90° of phase loss for frequencies above the pole.
-Each zero at the origin adds 90° phase lead, while zeros not at the origin at 90° of phase lead for frequencies above the zero.
+Each zero at the origin adds 90° phase lead, while zeros not at the origin add 90° of phase lead for frequencies above the zero.
 In the immediate neighborhood of these poles and zeros, the phase may vary significantly with frequency.

 The Nyquist loci are clearly susceptible to these variations is phase, and the phase margin can be easily lost if the slope of PC at crossover (where the magnitude is unity) is too steep.
-The slope can safely be first-order (-20dB/decade, equivalent to a single pole), and may be second-order

-(-40dB/decade) if an adequate phase angle can be maintained near crossover.
+The slope can safely be first-order (-20dB/decade), equivalent to a single pole), and may be second-order (-40dB/decade) if an adequate phase angle can be maintained near crossover.

-18.7 The Recipe for Loopshaping
+12.7 The Recipe for Loopshaping

 In the above analysis, we have extensively described what the open loop transfer function PC should look like, to meet robustness and performance specifications.
 We have said very little about how to get the compensator C, the critical component.
 For clarity, let the designed loop transfer function be renamed, L = PC.
-We will use concepts from optimal linear control for the MIMO case, but in the scalar case, it suffices to just pick
+It suffices to just pick

-$$C = L/P. (208)$$
+$$C = L/P$$ .

-This extraordinarily simple step involves a plant inversion.

-The overall idea is to first shape L as a stable transfer function meeting the requirements of stability and robustness, and then divide through by the plant.
+This simple step involves a plant inversion: the idea is to first shape L as a stable transfer function meeting the requirements of stability and robustness, and then divide through by the plant transfer function.

-- When the plant is stable and has stable zeros (minimum-phase), the division can be made directly. - One caveat for the well-behaved plant is that lightly-damped poles or zeros should not be cancelled verbatim by the compensator, because the closed-loop response will be sensitive to any slight change in the resonant frequency.
-The usual procedure is to widen the notch or pole in the compensator, through a higher damping ratio. - Non-minimum phase or unstable behavior in the plant can usually be handled by performing the loopshaping for the closest stable model, and then explicitly considering the effects of adding the unstable parts.
-In the case of unstable zeros, we find that they impose an unavoidable frequency limit for the crossover.
-In general, the troublesome zeros must be faster than the closed-loop frequency response.

-In the case of unstable poles, the converse is true: The feedback system must be faster than the corresponding frequency of the unstable mode.
+- When the plant is stable and has stable zeros (minimum-phase), the division can be made directly. - One caveat for the stable-plant procedure is that lightly-damped poles or zeros should not be canceled verbatim by the compensator, because the closed-loop response will be sensitive to any slight change in the resonant frequency.
+The usual procedure is to widen the notch or the peak in the compensator, through a higher damping ratio. - Non-minimum phase or unstable behavior in the plant can usually be handled by performing the loopshaping for the closest stable model, and then explicitly considering the effects of adding the unstable parts. - In the case of unstable zeros, we find that they impose an unavoidable frequency limit for the crossover.
+In general, the troublesome zeros must be faster than the closed-loop frequency response. - In the case of unstable poles, the converse is true: The feedback system must be faster than the corresponding frequency of the unstable mode.